Odunayo3/FTIR-WatershedSOM/README.md

 # Data Description
 The datasets (Experiment1.csv, Experiment2.csv, Experiment3.csv) contain measurements from a Mediterranean watershed, with the following structure:
-Columns 1-4: Response variables:
+Columns 1-4: Targeted variables:

-CH.C.O: Relative hydrophobicity of SOM.
+CH.C.O: - A/B = proxy for relative hydrophobicity of SOM (1)

-CH.C.O.C: Proxy for organic-matter-cation associations.
+CH.C.O.C: - A/D = proxy for relative hydrophobicity of SOM (2).

-C.O.C.O.C: Proxy for organic-matter-cation associations (alternative metric).
+C.O.C.O.C: - B/D = proxy for relative Cation Exchange Capacity.

-OMcat.C.O.C: Proxy for Cation Exchange Capacity (CEC).
+OMcat.C.O.C: - C/D = proxy for relative organic matter-cation associations

-Columns 5-44: Predictor variables, including terrain characteristics (e.g., Elevation, Aspect, VDCN, Downslope.Distance.Gradient), soil properties (e.g., Clay, Sand, SOC.stock), lithological data (e.g., Carbonate.Turbidites), and land use/land cover (LULC) data (e.g., Oak..hornbeam.and.chestnuts.forests, Beech.forests, Anthropic.areas).
+Columns 5-44: Feature variables, including terrain characteristics, soil properties, lithological data, and land use/land cover (LULC) data.

 Note: If you cannot access the data files due to restrictions, contact Manuel (manuel.lalicata01@universitadipavia.it) for details on the dataset structure to replicate the analysis with similar data.